Singer Elvis Costello cancels tour after revealing cancer surgery

 Costello, born Declan Patrick MacManus, rose to fame in the 1970s and has produced a string of influential albums since with his bands the Attractions and the Imposters.
 He said he would have a new record out in October.

-“We will return at the soonest opportunity to play that music and your favorite songs that still make sense to us all,” he said.
+“We will return at the soonest opportunity to play that music and your favourite songs that still make sense to us all,” he said.

+(This version of the story has been refiled to fix typo in paragraph 3)

 Reporting by Michael Holden, editing by Andy Bruce